-Whilst unpacking I found a bunch of swimming badges, a fossilised fish and a signed photo of Barry from Eastenders.
-Amongst my box of inherited trinkets and great personal achievements I found my Uncles Origami book.
-I had a flick through and then went on youtube (pictures good, moving pictures better).
+Whilst unpacking I found a bunch of swimming badges, a fossilised fish and a signed photo of Barry from EastEnders (that's how he signed his name).
+Amongst my box of inherited trinkets and great personal achievements I found my Uncle's Origami book.
+I had a flick through and then went on YouTube (pictures good, moving pictures better).
 I made a blank crane with some spare paper and drew on where I wanted the design to go.
 The handout itself is 1/3rd A5, images and links below:

 A handout needs to include your contact details, it needs to be branded and not too big so you can carry them around and people can store them... "that sounds like a business card" right?.

 Right - we all have business cards because people ask for them, and they fit in a wallet or pocket, albeit not very happily.
 They often end up in a draw and are forgotten about.
 The best hope is that they are used as a reference to your contact info or website and they can grab further details from there.

 These cards are a physical representation of your business so they need to reflect your brand identity.